tremblap/OfflineBufferProcesses/README.md

 6. once it is done, install the Ugen and its Declaration by moving them in the `release-packaging/OfflineBufferProcesses/classes` and 'release-packaging/OfflineBufferProcesses/plugins' respectively, then move the whole `OfflineBufferProcesses` folder in your `Extensions` folder.

 #### Enjoy!
 Comments, suggestions and bug reports are welcome.

+###### Acknowledgements
+This toolset made possible thanks to the FluCoMa project (http://www.flucoma.org/) funded by the European Research Council (https://erc.europa.eu/) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 725899)

+Thanks to Gerard Roma, Owen Green, and Sam Pluta for their input.